Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 To paraphrase the words of Taiwanese Wuxia writer Gu Long, swords are emblems of eminence.
 They are a projection of might and justice; and in many cases, regality too.

-The following is a list of 250 famous legendary swords consolidated from world mythology, folkloric poems, fiction, and pop culture.
+The following is a list of 250 famous legendary swords consolidated from world mythology, folkloric poems, fiction, and pop culture such as Anime series.
 Use this list as inspiration for your creative needs or just to brush up on your sword trivia and lore.

 - This list of famous and powerful swords is in no way exhaustive.
 For example, if every sword from Touken Rabu is included, this list would run into a five digit word count.